Relfos/neo-debugger-tools/README.md

 ## Limitations
 - Debugging ASM and C# only for now (see section below how to add new languages)
-- Windows only for now, using .NET Framework
+- Windows only for now, using .NET Framework / Winforms / ScintillaNET
 - Smart contract source is limited to a single file for now
 - Not possible yet to inspect variable values
 - Most NEO syscalls/APIs not supported yet (work in progress)